ggabbiani/OFL/orthodocs/foundation/core.md

 'bipolar' property helper:

-- type/key{/default} ↦ returns the property value (error if property not found)
+- type/key{/default} ↦ returns the property value (error if key not found)
 - key{/value}        ↦ returns the property [key,value] (acts as a property constructor)

 It concentrates property key definition reducing possible mismatch when